 Maritime ESIM – together with other technical conditions, minimum distance limits at the low water mark officially recognized by coastal states might be adopted as has been done for Resolution 902 (WRC-03).
 ESIM should comply with these minimum distances unless prior agreement of the concerned administrations has been given.

-Aircraft ESIM – together with other technical conditions, the pfd limits on the earth’s surface as specified in ECC Decision (13)01, could be used as a basis for agreement with the relevant ITU-R Working Parties.
-This would ensure protection of terrestrial systems in the Fixed Service.
-ESIM should comply with this pfd limit unless prior agreement of the concerned administrations has been given.
+Aircraft ESIM – together with other technical conditions, the pfd limits on the earth’s surface as specified in ECC Decision (13)01, should form the basis for considerations within the relevant ITU-R Working Parties.
+This together with other consideration would ensure protection of terrestrial systems.
+ESIM should comply with these pfd limits unless prior agreement of the concerned administrations has been given.

 Land ESIM – operating within national boundaries no specific regulatory action or amendments to the Radio Regulations at WRC-19 are needed, but further consideration may be needed on methods for: